rushsteve1/stevemod/README.md

 This is a mod for [Vintage Story](https://vintagestory.at) that focuses on being a collection of tweaks and feature additions to improve the game.

-Most of these are small QoL changes.
+Most of these are small QoL changes with an emphasis on taking advantage of existing game elements and resources.

 ## License